The scaling limit of random simple triangulations and random simple quadrangulations: Convergence to the Brownian snake

 Under these conditions, writing $\sigma_{\nu}=\sigma_{\nu_1^1}$, Janson and Marckert (\cite{JanMar}, Theorem 2) prove that

-in the same topology as in Proposition~\ref{prop:snake} (In fact Theorem~2 of~\cite{JanMar} is stated with the additional assumption that for each $k$, the entries of the vector $\nu_k=(\nu_k(i),1 \le i \le k)$ are independent.
+in the same topology as in Proposition~\ref{prop:snake} (In fact Theorem~2 of~\cite{JanMar} is stated with the additional assumption that $\nu_k$ is a product measure for all $k$.
 However, it is not difficult to see, and was explicitly noted in \cite{JanMar}, that straightforward modifications of the proof allow this additional assumption to be removed.)
 Under the same assumptions, the convergence in (\ref{eq:cvsnake_jm}) can also be obtained as a special case of \cite[Theorem 8]{MarckertMiermont07}.
 In the latter article, the marginals of $\nu_k$ are not required to be identically distributed but they are assumed to be \emph{locally centred} meaning that for all $1\leq i \leq k$, $\int_{\R}x\mathrm{d}\nu_k^i(x)=0$.
-In our setting, the law of the labelled planted plane tree is given by Corollary~\ref{cor:vldist}.
-In this case the entries are clearly not identically distributed, and neither are they locally centred: observe for instance that $\int_{\R}x \mathrm{d}\nu_2^1(x)=-1/6$.
+In our setting, the law of the spatial plane tree is given by Corollary~\ref{cor:vldist}.
+In this case the entries are clearly not identically distributed, and neither are they locally centred: observe for instance that $\int_{\R}x \mathrm{d}\nu_2^1(x)=-1/3$.

 In~\cite{MarckertLineage}, the ``locally centred'' assumption is replaced by a \emph{global} centering assumption, namely that

 which is satisfied by our model.
 However, \cite{MarckertLineage} requires that $\mu$ has bounded support, which is not the case in Corollary~\ref{cor:vldist}.